Fixed-Function Vertex Processing

 Vertex Input Extraction

-For each attribute, raw data is extracted starting at attribAddress
+For each attribute, raw data is extracted starting at attribAddress and is

-converted from the VkVertexInputAttributeDescription’s format
+converted from the VkVertexInputAttributeDescription’s format to

 either floating-point, unsigned integer, or signed integer based on the

-numeric type of format
+numeric type of format.

-must match the numeric type of the input
+The numeric type of format must match the numeric type of the input

 variable in the shader.